Menu

 We will examine the incredible, creative energy that existed in these art colonies in New England.

-This Spotlight will be held via Zoom.
+This Spotlight will be held via Zoom using the link below:

 Martha Chiarchiaro has brought history to life through the art of the times for more than 30 years.
 She received her Masters’ degree in the History of Art from Williams College and provides a variety of art history presentations at the Worcester Art Museum, for WISE (the Worcester Institute for Senior Education), libraries, garden clubs, and other organizations.
 As noted on her Seeing History website, Martha's specialty presentations related to specific periods, artists, and activities provide an in-depth look at the life and times of people through their art.